The Green Party is set to launch its election manifesto, which will include a call to “take back” the NHS from the private sector

 “We’re a party committed to redistribution, social justice and to crucially recognising that we live on a planet of finite resources, and unless we have that understanding at the heart of all our policies, then we’re not going to be able to live in a safe way into the future.”

 The Greens will also push for free nationwide insulation programmes aimed at tackling cold homes, particularly in areas that suffer high fuel poverty.
-An extra £1.3bn will also be demanded for the NHS budget to deal with the costs associated with cold homes.
+An extra £1.3bn will also be demanded the NHS budget to deal with the costs associated with cold homes.

 Lucas said: “We believe if we invest in insulating people’s homes, we can get their fuel bills down on a permanent basis.